top of page

 What is a crises?

-In psychology, a crisis is defined as the pattern of reactions that occurs when an individual is faced with an event that exceeds their ability to cope.
+Grief and crisis reactions are natural responses to difficult, often unexpected events, that occurs when an individual is faced with an event that exceeds their ability to cope.
+For most people, a natural, gradual recovery occurs over time, which can be facilitated through counseling.

 Thinking Man on Couch_edited_edited_edit